Logic Programming with Prolog

 'foo bar'

-The closest thing to an atom in other languages is a constant string, which contains the name of the variable.
+The closest thing to an atom in other languages is a non-mutable string, which contains the name of the variable.

 const string pizza = "pizza"